-The river water is released from the bottom of Glen Canyon Dam on Lake Powell and the water is approximately 50 degrees.
+The river water is released from Glen Canyon Dam on Lake Powell.
+When the lake is deep the water is approximately 50 degrees.
 Due to the lake being low we have begun experiencing warmer water temperatures up to 65.

 7. What about bugs and snakes?